dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/full_node_streaming.md

     StreamOrderbookUpdate orderbook_update = 1;
     StreamOrderbookFill order_fill = 2;
   }

+  // Block height of the update. uint32 block_height = 3;

+  // Exec mode of the update.
+  uint32 exec_mode = 4;
 }

 // StreamOrderbookUpdate provides information on an orderbook update.
 Used in